dgraph-io/dgraph/wiki/content/get-started/index.md

 title = "Get Started"
 +++

+## Dgraph

+Dgraph cluster consists of different nodes (zero, server & ratel) and each node serves a different purpose.

+**Dgraph Zero** controls the Dgraph cluster, assigns servers to a group and re-balances data between server groups.

+**Dgraph Server** hosts data, predicates and indexes.
+Dgraph server will be assigned to a server group and hosts the assigned predicates.

+**Dgraph Ratel** serves the UI to run queries, mutations & altering schema.

+You atleast need one Dgraph zero and one Dgraph Server to get started.

-**New to Dgraph?
-Here's a 3 step tutorial to get you up and running.**
+**Here's a 3 step tutorial to get you up and running.**

 This is a quick-start guide to running Dgraph.
 For an interactive walk through, take the [tour](https://tour.dgraph.io).

 You can see the accompanying [video here](https://www.youtube.com/watch?v=QIIdSp2zLcs).

 ## Step 1: Install Dgraph

 Dgraph can be installed from the install scripts, or run via Docker.